Levanzo

 2000 YEARS UNDER THE SEA

-In contrast, on the west coast, cala Faraglione offers a totally different spectacle.
-Very mineral, this creek is a clever mix of strength and softness, especially at sunset.
+In contrast, on the west coast, Cala Faraglione offers a completely different spectacle.
+Highly rocky, this cove is a masterful blend of power and serenity, especially at sunset.
 The path leading to it is delightful and enjoys a hypnotic view of the neighboring island of Favignana .

-At Levanzo, there’s no need for a lot of activity.
-The island is a delight in itself and little by little, life in the village takes precedence over its own habits: the meeting with Paolo’s fresh fish, the walks in search of wild asparagus, the evening aperitif at Mr Campo’s bakery, swimming at night, music at the port.
-And then you get hooked, and two days just aren’t enough…
+The island is enchanting in itself, and little by little, village life takes over from one’s own habits: the appointment with Paolo’s fresh fish, walks in search of wild asparagus, evening aperitifs at Mr. Campo’s bakery, night swims, music at the port.
+And now we are quickly caught up in the game and two days are no longer enough…

 Levanzo is